alonsarias/youtube-sentiment-pipeline/README.md

 *Figure 3: Bar chart showing the distribution of sentiment categories.
 This sample shows a healthy distribution across the five sentiment levels from Very Negative to Very Positive.*

 1. In Metabase, click on "New" > "Question"
-2. Select "MySQL" as the data source
+2. In the top navigation, select your database (e.g., "Sentiment Analysis Big Data Simulation")
-3. Choose the "comments" table
+3. Click on "Comments" table
-4. Click on "Visualization" and select "Bar"
+4. Click on the "Summarize" button
-5. Configure the chart:
-   - X-axis: Select "sentiment_prediction" field
-   - Y-axis: Select "Count" as the aggregation method
+5. For "Pick a function or metric", select "Count of rows"
+6. For "Pick a column to group by", select "sentiment_prediction"
+7. Click "Visualize" button at the bottom
+8. Click "Bar" in the visualization selector
+9. Use the "Settings" panel to customize colors, axis labels, and display options
-6. Click "Save" and add it to your dashboard
+10. Click "Save" and add it to your dashboard

 ##### Example 3: Pie Chart - Sentiment Distribution Percentage